emmt/ScientificCameras.jl/README.md

 To change the pixel format(s), do:

-    setpixelformat!(cam, pix)
+    setpixelformat!(cam, campix)

-to use the same pixel format for the camera and the captured images, or:
+to set the camera pixel format to `campix` and use a close approximation of `campix` for the captured images, or:

     setpixelformat!(cam, campix, bufpix)